ma82/ma82.github.io/thomcat.md

 \end{align}
 $

-The latter definition can be read as a semantic interpretation of any tree homomorphism as a tree transformation, where by *tree* we intend inductive *datatype*, or categorically, the carrier of an initial algebra.
+The latter definition can be read as the interpretation of a tree homomorphism as a tree transformation, where by *tree* we intend inductive *datatype*, or categorically, the carrier of an initial algebra.